Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 |:--:|
 | *Fig. 1: The example of applying the recursive cluster partioning as in the balanced binary tree.* |

-Since we are searching in the binary tree, the probability function for each node can be the sigmoid function as proposed in the original work of H-Softmax.
+Since we are searching in the binary tree, the probability function for each node can be the sigmoid function as proposed in the original work of H-Softmax [[2]](#ref3).

 > **Note:** Although H-Softmax achieves $$O(\log \lvert v \rvert)$$ in **training**, it still needs to compute the probabilities for **all words** in **testing** because we do not know in advance that which word to be predicted (thus we **do not know the exact path**).